Levi Romero (poet): Documentary work

 Romero has cultivated an active interest in filmmaking in addition to his poetry.
 Similar to his poetry, the focus of his documentaries centers around the cultural landscape of New Mexico and the people therein.
 One of his documentaries, "Going Home Homeless," won the People's Choice Award at the 2014 Taos Film Festival.

 Prizes and recognition

 In the preface to A Poetry of Remembrance, Chicano author Rudolfo Anaya wrote: “The spiritual essence of the Rio Grande corridor and its tributaries shines in every poem.
-From the loco to the sublime, Levi’s poems are a blessing on our heads.”
+From the loco to the sublime, Levi's poems are a blessing on our heads.”

 A Poetry of Remembrance was described by the Albuquerque Journal: "Whether recalling a 'love-hate' relationship' with his high school English teacher or remembering a street-corner encounter, Romero sees and hears the courage, grace, honesty, and beauty so many of us often miss.
 It is the poet's job to remind us of those things, and Romero does this admirably."

-In addition to being named centennial poet of New Mexico in 2012, he was name as the state's inaugural Poet Laureate in 2020.
+In addition to being named centennial poet of New Mexico in 2012, he was named as the state's inaugural Poet Laureate in 2020.
 Romero received the PBS Bill Moyers Language of Life Award.